creep002/creep002/README.md

 ### Hi there 👋
-- 🌱 I’m currently studying at Information Technology Univerrsity ( Trường Đại học Công nghệ Thông tin - ĐHQG TP.HCM )
+- 🌱 I’m currently studying at Information Technology University ( Trường Đại học Công nghệ Thông tin - ĐHQG TP.HCM )
 - 🤔 I’m looking for help with doing some projects
 - 💬 Ask me if you have any question